katholiek-onderwijs-vlaanderen/sri-client/README.md

   * **raw** default is false.
 The response will be parsed.
 If raw is true the response will not be parsed.
   * **cancelPromise:** A promise that will cancel the request, if it gets resolved.
   * **pending:** boolean that will be set to true by every method when the request starts and set to false once the result is fetched.
-* **node-sri-client specific**
-  * **timeout:** The number of miliseconds to wait before the request times out. (default timeout is 10 seconds for a GET, 30 seconds for a sendPayload and 120 seconds for a batch)
-  * **maxAttempts:** The number of times the request will be attempted.
-The default is 3 times (so 2 retries).
-  * **retryStrategy:** You can pass on your own strategy on when to retry a request.
-The default is to retry on network errors (ECONNRESET, ENOTFOUND, ESOCKETTIMEDOUT, ETIMEDOUT, ECONNREFUSED, EHOSTUNREACH, EPIPE, EAI_AGAIN) or on http errors with status 5xx.
-See the documentation of [requestretry][npm-requestretry-strategy] to see how to define your own delay strategy.
-  * **retryDelay:** The number of miliseconds of delay untill another attempt is made for this same request.
-The default is 5000 miliseconds.
-  * **delayStrategy:** You can pass on your own strategy on how to delay a request.
-The default is to have a fixed time (options.retryDelay) in between the requests.
-See the documentation of [requestretry][npm-requestretry-delaystrategey] to see how to define your own delay strategy.
-  * **strip$$Properties:** strips the $$-properties from the payload.
-The default is true.
-  * **logging:** logs the response body if the status code >= 400 to the console for any value.
-Any value always logs errors.
-Otherwise you can add a string containing values: 'get','put','post','delete','caching','expand'.

 #### examples ####